Table of Contents

 DIY – Natural Homemade Bronzer Recipes

-While you can undoubtedly buy bronzers from a reputed commercial brand, it may leave your face weirdly tinted with intense orange color or cause harm to your skin with its harsh chemicals.
+While you can undoubtedly buy bronzers from a reputed commercial brand, it may leave your face weirdly tinted with an intense orange color or cause harm to your skin with its harsh chemicals.
 So here comes the importance of a great homemade bronzer that brings a bit of color and life back to your tired skin naturally and in a controlled manner.
 Bonus?
 It is inexpensive and makes you smell awesome!
-The recipes to make your homemade bronzer are as follows:
+The recipes to make your homemade bronzer are as follows: (2)

 [A] Natural Homemade Bronzing Powder Recipe